kathleendiep/LULUSPAWS-Community-SwiftUI/PRESENTATION rev.md

 - MapKit

 #### This concludes my ios app demo on LULUSPAWS.
-I hope you enjoyed my demo and please feel free to check out the Github repo.
-Thank you again for your time!
+I hope you enjoyed my demo and please feel free to check out the Github repo and Thank you again for your time!